by Katharine Hansen Ph.D.

 An alternative to an unpaid trial is asking to demonstrate skills through a short-term project.
-Let’s say for example that a job’s requirements include the ability to prepare PowerPoint presentations for executives.
+Let’s say, for example, that a job’s requirements include the ability to prepare PowerPoint presentations for executives.
 Ask the interviewer for a specific assignment typical of what you would be asked to complete if you were hired.
 Then come back in the next day or so with a PowerPoint show that will knock your interviewer’s socks off.
-In his book College Grad Job Hunter Brian Krueger describes similar approaches The Sneak Preview Technique and The Proof Positive Technique.

 Final Thoughts on Being Underqualified